awslabs/aws-sdk-swift/reference/0.x/AWSDevOpsGuru/DevOpsGuruClientProtocol.md

 func putFeedback(input: PutFeedbackInput, completion: @escaping (ClientRuntime.SdkResult<PutFeedbackOutputResponse, PutFeedbackOutputError>) -> Void)
 ```

-### removeNotificationChannel(input:​completion:​)
+### removeNotificationChannel(input:completion:)

 Removes a notification channel from DevOps Guru.
-A notification channel is used to notify you when DevOps Guru generates an insight
-that contains information about how to improve your operations.
+A notification channel is used to notify you when DevOps Guru generates an insight that contains information about how to improve your operations.

 ``` swift
 func removeNotificationChannel(input: RemoveNotificationChannelInput, completion: @escaping (ClientRuntime.SdkResult<RemoveNotificationChannelOutputResponse, RemoveNotificationChannelOutputError>) -> Void)
 ```

-### searchInsights(input:​completion:​)
+### searchInsights(input:completion:)

 Returns a list of insights in your AWS account.
-You can specify which insights are returned by their start time, one or more statuses
-(ONGOING, CLOSED, and CLOSED), one or more severities (LOW, MEDIUM,
-and HIGH), and type (REACTIVE or PROACTIVE).
+You can specify which insights are returned by their start time, one or more statuses (ONGOING, CLOSED, and CLOSED), one or more severities (LOW, MEDIUM, and HIGH), and type (REACTIVE or PROACTIVE).
+Use the Filters parameter to specify status and severity search parameters.
+Use the Type parameter to specify REACTIVE or PROACTIVE in your search.

 ``` swift
 func searchInsights(input: SearchInsightsInput, completion: @escaping (ClientRuntime.SdkResult<SearchInsightsOutputResponse, SearchInsightsOutputError>) -> Void)
 ```

-Use the Filters parameter to specify status and severity
-search parameters.
-Use the Type parameter to specify REACTIVE or PROACTIVE in your search.

-### startCostEstimation(input:​completion:​)
+### startCostEstimation(input:completion:)

 Starts the creation of an estimate of the monthly cost to analyze your AWS resources.